kabanero-io/kabanero-pipelines/README.md

 ### Create secrets to pull from git repo and push to docker registry

 This has to be created in the `kabanero` namespace and associated with the `kabanero-operator` service account.
 The secrets can be created in a few different ways.
 Simplest option is to go configure this is the Tekton Dashboard under the secrets section as given [here](https://github.com/tektoncd/experimental/blob/master/webhooks-extension/docs/GettingStarted.md#create-credentials-git).
-You can configure this in the OKD console or you can setup the secret using the OKD CLI.
+Alternatively you can configure this in the OKD console or you can setup the secret using the OKD CLI.

 # Execute pipelines using Tekton Dashboard Webhook Extension